 When leaders fail to show fairness, empathy, or accountability, employees become disengaged and emotionally disconnected from the workplace.

-Inadequate recognition and lack of appreciation also affect how employees relate to their workplace.
+Inadequate recognition and a lack of appreciation also affect how employees relate to their workplace.
 When contributions are overlooked or successes are taken for granted, employees begin to question whether their efforts matter.

 Ultimately, poor employee relations emerge when people feel unheard, unsupported, undervalued, or disconnected from their leaders, colleagues, or workplace purpose.